ZizhengYang/Logseq-Notes/pages/hls__the-next-frontier-of-healthcare-delivery.md

 		  id:: 63bb7b2e-ed8c-4285-bc8f-a6cc877bb8b5
 		  hl-type:: area
 		  hl-stamp:: 1673231149818
-	- Virtual models could revolutionize care delivery ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 63bb7a6c-710d-4a79-8799-7f930f9f4446
+	- Leaders should:
 		- Healthcare leaders should ensure that their approaches are patient-centric and do not unintentionally worsen health inequities hl-page:: 4 ls-type:: annotation id:: 63bb7cef-d54b-4317-b552-af5afa2a59a8 hl-color:: purple
 - ## In the home
   ls-type:: annotation
   hl-page:: 7